pikvm/pikvm/docs/msd.md

 * Physical USB is not needed but external system is mandatory.
 * Create Ventoy image (on Ubuntu x86 machine) (Unaware of a windows version).
+* There is an assumption that you know basic linux to understand that not all dev devices are named exactly like the below

 ```
 dd if=/dev/zero of=ventoy.img bs=1M count=4700 status=progress